habutaso/x-inv-xeditor-dev/README.md

 We propose mput, which applies a conflict resolution algorithm for operational transformations to X/Inv/XEditor.

 X言語の論文はここから
-[A programmable editor for developing structured documents based on bidirectional transformations](https://doi.org/10.1007/s10990-008-9025-5)
+The paper on X langauge we refer to is the following [A programmable editor for developing structured documents based on bidirectional transformations](https://doi.org/10.1007/s10990-008-9025-5)
 Zhenjiang Hu, Shin-Cheng Mu, and Masato Takeichi
 High.
 Order Symb.
 Comput.
 21(1-2),  89-118 (2008)